Penn AC Gold Summer Program

 6. Sports Nutrition to Power Your Performance

-Any of the above sessions will be staffed by a professional facilitator and all course materials are included in the camp fee.
+The above sessions will be staffed by a professional facilitator and all course materials are included in the camp fee.

 Eligible Athletes

-Youth Rowers & Coxswains: | A Youth is a competitor who in the current calendar year does not attain the age of 19, or who is and has been continuously enrolled in a secondary school as a full-time student seeking a diploma.
-A Competitor thus ceases to be a Youth after December 31 of the year of his or her 18th birthday, or of the year in which he or she completes the 12th grade of secondary school, having been a full-time student, whichever is later |
+Youth Rowers & Coxswains: A Youth is a competitor who in the current calendar year does not attain the age of 19, or who is and has been continuously enrolled in a secondary school as a full-time student seeking a diploma.
+A Competitor thus ceases to be a Youth after December 31 of the year of his or her 18th birthday, or of the year in which he or she completes the 12th grade of secondary school, having been a full-time student, whichever is later.

-U17 Rowers & Coxswains: | High school rowers born in the year 2007 or after who have at least 1 year of sweep and sculling experience.
-A rower can compete in the U17 category through December 31st of the year of the their 16th birthday.
-If you turn 17 in 2023, you are not eligible to compete in the U17 category, but you are eligible to compete as a Youth athlete. |
+U17 Rowers & Coxswains: A High School rower or coxswain who in the current calendar year does not attain the age of 17 is eligible to compete in the U17 category this summer.
+If you turn 17 in 2024, you are not eligible to compete in the U17 category, but you are eligible to compete as a Youth athlete.

 Since the club’s first recorded victory in the pair oared cup race of the 1882 Schuylkill Navy Regatta, Penn AC has prided itself on its winning tradition and has continued to amass on its walls, plaques, pennants, and banners - testimonies to its success.
 Today, we carry on this legacy with both national and international victories.
 Over the years, Penn AC has given birth to dozens of US National Team and Olympic oarsmen.
 Currently, no fewer than 15 elite level athletes are training out of the club.
 A Men’s 4x and Women’s Lightweight 4x from Penn AC represented the US at the World Championships in 2017, a Men’s 4x represented the US at the World Championships in 2018, and both the Men’s 4x and Men’s 2x represented the US at the World Championships in 2019.
 In 2021, Penn AC won Olympic trials in the Men’s 4x and raced at the Final Olympic Qualification Regatta in Lucerne to qualify the boat for the Tokyo Olympics.
-Today, Penn AC is designated a USRowing High Performance Partner Club and will continue working in partnership with USRowing to develop athletes for international competition and the Paris 2024 Olympics.
+Today, Penn AC is designated a USRowing High Performance Partner Club and the Philadelphia High Performance Training Center and will continue working in partnership with USRowing to develop athletes for international competition and the Paris 2024 Olympics.
 With the rebirth of our U23 racing team in 2021, Penn AC Gold athletes can and are encouraged to come back to the club in future summers while in college and train with aspiring national team athletes from all over the US.

 Coaching Recommendations